KaiSereni/Video-Translator/README.md

 8. In your file explorer, open the `output_language.txt` file, which should be at  `C:\Users\(user)\Documents\translator\Video-Translator\output_language.txt`.
 This is where you specify the language you want to translate **into**.
 Type the two-letter language code and nothing else.
 For example: type `en` for english, `es` for spanish, `fr` for french, or `de` for german.
 [Here](https://www.w3schools.com/tags/ref_language_codes.asp#:~:text=ISO%20639)'s a full list of language codes.
 Save the text file and close your text editor.
 9. Finally, to translate the video, go back to the PowerShell window and type `python main.py`.
 This could take between 1 and 30 minutes depending on the length of the video and whether you've use the script before.
 The final product will be in the `Video-Translator` folder.
 ## Quickstart for programmers
-1. Clone the repo and open it in a shell.
+1. Clone the repo and open it in a command prompt.
 2. Create a virtual environment in that folder with `python -m venv venv`
 3. Install the requirements with `pip install -r requirements.txt`
 4. Open the `output_language.txt` file and type the two-letter output language code, and nothing else.
 For example: type `en` for english, `es` for spanish, `fr` for french, or `de` for german.
 [Here](https://www.w3schools.com/tags/ref_language_codes.asp#:~:text=ISO%20639)'s a full list of language codes.